Adedeji88/alx-low_level_programming/0x18-dynamic_libraries/README.md

 0. create_dynamic_lib.sh - shell script to create dynamic library named liball.so
 1. libdynamic.so - created this dynamic library containing some functions as liball.so
 2. main.h - included function prototypes of functions in library
-3. len - executable program to run 0-main.c
-4. 100-operations.so - created this C dynamic library to be imported into python program 100-tests.py
+3. 100-operations.so - created this C dynamic library to be imported into python program 100-tests.py

 ## Authors
 * Tijani Mustapha Adedeji